-

 What is required of immunity/leniency applicants in terms of ongoing cooperation with the relevant authorities?

 A leniency applicant must cooperate continuously and fully with the DCCA throughout the case.
-The obligation to cooperate begins at the time of the submission of the application and will end when the case is finally concluded against all the parties covered by the investigation or the case is otherwise closed.
+The obligation to cooperate begins at the time of the submission of the application and will end when the case is finally concluded against all the parties covered by the investigation or when the case is otherwise closed.

 The cooperation requirement entails that the applicant must make itself available to the DCCA at any time to provide any information needed on the factual matters and make available its directors and employees for interviews.
 Furthermore, the applicant must keep its leniency application confidential until the DCCA has issued a statement of objection to other cartel participants.